sverweij/wordywordy/README.md

 # WordyWordy

 WordyWordy takes text that's dropped on it and shows it.
 One word at a time.
-As fast as you want.
-Or as slow.
+As slow as you want (or as fast as you want, if you're into that kind of thing).

 ![screenshots](src/images/screenshots.gif)